First impressions are everything, there’s so much value in making the right impression on first-time customers.

 - Ensure that your products are well-organized and that your shop is clean — as we mentioned earlier.

-- Make sure that every employee in your dispensary is knowledgeable about your business and are friendly and efficient.
+- Make sure that every employee in your store is knowledgeable about your business and are friendly and efficient.

 - Design your store to be ergonomic — provide convenient parking space when you can, put ample aisle space for people to move around, make sure the lighting is just right, and be inclusive to people with disabilities.